edulazaro/test-laravel-homepage/README.md

   php artisan migrate
   ```

 5. Copy the `.env.example` file located in the root folder and name it as `.env`.
 Replace the email and database configuration for the access details you are using.
+Also configure SMTP settings so the email is sent correctly after subscribing.

 6. Generate the App key by using the next command: